What are the major and minor requirements?

 The frequency with which a course can be offered varies by the type of course.

-- Understanding Behaviour and Cognition – At least one section per semester.
+- Introduction to Psychology* – At least one section per semester.

 - Statistics and Research Methods for Psychology – One section per semester.